 - Day 4

-After breakfast, you will be transferred to embark your boat.
+After breakfast, you will fly to Aswan and then be transferred to embark your boat.
 After settling into your cabin, disembark for a guided trip to the High Dam and the Temple of Philae.
 The latter is a special site, a shrine to Isis: your guide will explain how UNESCO took steps to relocate it to save it from flooding.
 Later in the afternoon, you will take an Egyptian Felucca to sail on the Nile, passing by the Elephantine Island, and step ashore the Botanical Gardens on the Kitchener Island.

 - Day 5

 Early in the morning, you will set sail to Kom Ombo to visit the Greco-Roman Sobek Temple, the temple is unusual in that it is a double temple, with one side dedicated to the god Haroesis and the other side to Sobek.
 The cruise will continue to sail to Edfu to visit the Temple of Horus (also known as the Temple of Edfu), it is considered the best-preserved cult temple in Egypt.
 This is partly because it was built later than most: in the Ptolemaic era from 237 to 57 BC.
-Despite its later date, it reflects traditional pharaonic architecture and so provides an excellent idea of how all the temples once looked.
+Despite its later date, it reflects the traditional pharaonic architecture and so provides an excellent idea of how all the temples once looked.
 Edfu is also very large: the second largest in Egypt after Karnak Temple.

 - Day 6